shrianshChari/ps-tui-client/README.md

 # Things to do:
-- Use a JSON or YAML file for user login and other configuration (with Viper)
+- Use ~~a JSON or YAML~~ a .env file for user login and other configuration
 - Create WebSocket connection to PS server
     - https://github.com/gorilla/websocket
     - https://www.slingacademy.com/article/how-to-create-a-websocket-client-in-go/